infeeeee/kimai2-cmd/README.md

 - [ ] Classic terminal UI for integration

 Integration:
-- [ ] Portable executable for all three platforms
+- [x] Portable executable for all three platforms
 - [ ] Generate output for Rainmeter (Windows) (Just like [kimai-cmd](https://github.com/infeeeee/kimai-cmd))
 - [ ] Generate output for Argos/Kargos/Bitbar (Gnome, Kde, Mac)

 ## Installation

+Download executable from releases

+## Usage

+Follow options in the terminal, currently only interactive UI

+On the first run it will ask for your settings

+## Developement version

+### Installation

 requirements:
 - node js